muquit/privategpt/README.md

 This project is based on ollama example code at: https://github.com/ollama/ollama/tree/main/examples/langchain-python-rag-privategpt

-Please look at ChangeLog for details for what is changed.
+Please look at [ChangeLog](ChangeLog.md).for details for what is changed.

 # How to clone the repo